Burns

 Pediatric Considerations

 Consider child abuse or neglect when dealing with hot water burns in children; abuse accounts for 15% of pediatric burns.
 Special concerns are sharply demarcated wounds, immersion injuries, and suspect stories.
-Involve child welfare services early.
+Involve child protective services early.

 - Fourth most common trauma worldwide

-- Predominant age: 20 to 30 years; 13% are infants; 11% are >60 years of age.
+- Predominant age: 20 to 30 years; 13% are infants; 11% are >60 years of age

 - Predominant gender: Males account for 70%.